 There is significant emphasis on geochemistry and geochronology as tools to understand geological processes.
 Projects within the courses also provide experience with 3D modelling, analogue tectonic modelling, as well as geochemical, thermobarometric and thermodynamic modelling.

 During the programme you can expect to:

 learn how to find a balance between using and preserving Earth's resources

 learn 3D modelling and analogue tectonic modelling as well as geochemical, thermobarometric and thermodynamic modelling

 The Department of Earth Sciences at Uppsala University is one of the most comprehensive academic departments of its kind in Europe.
 Research in Earth Science focuses on subjects that range from the Earth's core to the atmosphere, on scales from sub-microscopic minerals and fossils to the formation of mountains and oceans, and in time from the formation of the Earth to the processes currently reshaping the planet.

-The first semester of the Master Programme in Earth Science, specialising in Geology, starts with a choice between courses Dynamics of Earth Systems – Global Change and Applied geoinformatics or Exploration and Environmental Geophysics.
-The course Dynamics of Earth Systems – Global Change provides a chance to explore the current research in Earth systems, interactions between Earth systems and how they change with time.
+The first semester starts with a choice between the courses Dynamics of Earth Systems - Global Change and Applied Geoinformatics or Exploration and Environmental Geophysics.
+The course Dynamics of Earth Systems - Global Change provides a chance to explore the current research in Earth systems, interactions between Earth systems and how they change with time.
 The applied GIS course offers case studies relevant to the different areas within Earth Sciences.

 These are followed by a course in presentation and publication that provides training and experience in presentation skills alongside analytical methods where you are provided with theoretical background in a wide range of geochemical methods and practical 'hands on' experience of raman spectroscopy and electron microprobe techniques.